AHyman18/allGirlRhythms/README.md

 If you would like to submit a solution:

-- When completed, commit and push your changes to your GitHub fork
+- When completed, commit and push your changes to your GitHub fork `git add <filename>` `git commit -m <commit message` `git push origin challenges`

-- Submit a pull request to the AHyman18 repo, to the branch name matching your GitHub handle
+- In Github, submit a pull request to the AHyman18 repo, to the branch name matching your GitHub handle

 - Click the pull request icon the on the left side of the screen Alt text